parlance-labs/applied-llms/_mkdocs/docs/index.md

 ## Tuning and optimizing workflows
 Prompting an LLM is just the beginning.
 To get the most juice out of them, we need to think beyond a single prompt and embrace workflows.
 For example, how could we split a single complex task into multiple simpler tasks?
 When is finetuning or caching helpful with increasing performance and reducing latency/cost?
 In this section, we share proven strategies and real-world examples to help you optimize and build reliable LLM workflows.

-### Step-by-step, multi-turn “flows” can give large boosts.
+### Step-by-step, multi-turn “flows” can give large boosts

 We already know that by decomposing a single big prompt into multiple smaller prompts, we can achieve better results.
 An example of this is [AlphaCodium](https://arxiv.org/abs/2401.08500): By switching from a single prompt to a multi-step workflow, they increased GPT-4 accuracy (pass@5) on CodeContests from 19% to 44%.
 The workflow includes:
 - Reflecting on the problem